DieSocialisten/Walls.io-API-Docs/README.md

 - `languages`: A comma-separated list of ISO 639-1 language codes.
 Only posts with a `comment` in one of these languages will be included in the response.
 - `highlighted_only`: Set this to `1` if you would only like to receive posts that have been highlighted by a moderator.
 - `include_inactive`: Per default, only active posts are returned.
 If you want to receive all posts, regardless of status, set this to `1`.
+- `include_source`: Set this to `1` if you want each post to include the source that it came from.

 #### Example response